Giselle Stancic

 Stay tuned for more posts about music, Paris, and Finding Sylvie.

 Finding Sylvie transports you back to Paris in 1912.
-While doing research for the novel, I discovered these wonderful resources for musical information and inspiration.
+While doing research for the screenplay, I discovered these great podcasts for musical information and inspiration.
 I’ve shared a few with you here and hope you enjoy them, too.

 ________________